espocrm/documentation/docs/administration/layout-manager.md

 #### Sticked

-The panel will be sticked to the previoud panel w/o a gap.
+The panel will be sticked to the previous panel w/o a gap.

 #### Conditions making panel visible